metabase/metabase/docs/enterprise-guide/whitelabeling.md

 ---

-## Next: customizing drill-through
+## Next: Copying contents of one Metabase instance to another
-Find out how you can [customize drill-through](customizing-drill-through.md) when users click on a chart to go to a custom destination.
+Learn how to use [serialization](serialization.md) to create and load data dumps of the contents of a Metabase instance.